Cibola Burn

 Cibola Burn is a 2014 science fiction novel by James S. A. Corey (pen name of Daniel Abraham and Ty Franck) and the fourth book in The Expanse series.
-It follows the crew of the Rocinante as they join the flood of humanity out into the galaxy, using the gates built by the ancient civilization that also produced the protomolecule.
+It follows the crew of the Rocinante as they join the flood of humanity out into the galaxy, using the gates built by the ancient civilization which also produced the protomolecule.
+Cibola Burn is heavily influenced by western stories, departing slightly from the previous themes of the series to tell a story of survival on the frontier.

 At the release of Cibola Burn, Orbit Books announced that James S. A. Corey would write three additional books in the series (adding to two that were already planned) to bring the series to nine novels and various short stories.
 Cibola Burn serves as the basis for the fourth season of the television series The Expanse, which was released by Amazon Video December 13, 2019.

+Setting

+After the events of Abaddon's Gate, humanity has gained entry to thousands of new worlds and solar systems through the gate networks.
+At the start of Cibola Burn the United Nations, Martian and Outer Planets Alliance governments have thus far restricted exploration and colonization efforts to one corporate scientific survey mission to one of these planets, called Ilus or New Terra.
+Ilus has an earth-like biosphere and life, and is covered with ruins of the alien civilization that built the protomolecule.

+Prior to the blockade taking effect, the Barbapiccola, a ship of refugees from Ganymede (displaced by the events of Caliban's War) fled through the ring and founded a lithium mining colony on Ilus called First Landing.
+Meanwhile, the UN gave settlement rights of the planet to lunar company Royal Charter Energy (RCE), who sends a group of scientists on the ship Edward Israel to the planet to study the alien biosphere, and considers the refugees to be squatters.
+Both sides claim ownership of the planet in a confrontation reflecting many colonial interactions throughout history.